-Student H: -would there be any ideal of masculinity or femininity in [1-2 words]?
+Student H: -would there be any ideal of masculinity or femininity in ...?

-Suzuki-rōshi: Oriental-Oriental culture is very much, as you say, it looks like, you know.
+Suzuki-rōshi: Oriental culture is very much, as you say, it looks like...
 Hmm?
 [Responding to something said by a student.]
 [Laughs, laughter.]
-There are many reasons, you know.
-It is-there is, maybe-there are many reasons.
+There are many reasons.
+There are many reasons.
 One I can point to or more, but, maybe two-important point is-Buddhism or Indian thought is based on religious life of people who entered religious life after finishing their household life.
 Okay?
-That is one [1 word].
+That is one point.
 And in Mahāyāna Buddhism we put more emphasis on how to help people-how to help people.
-It is easier for-for-for us to help others when you are single.
-In Mahāyāna school, to help others goes first, and to help thems- [partial word]-ourselves is next-especially [for a] Mahāyāna priest.
+It is easier for us to help others when you are single.
+In Mahāyāna school, to help others goes first, and to help ourselves is next-especially for a Mahāyāna priest.

-Those two reasons I can, you know, give to you, I can count.
-And there are many something like-must be some like, you know, background which exist wherever you go-still exist-some discrimination man and woman-about man and woman, or some discrimination about sexual activity, you know.
+Those two reasons I can give to you, I can count.
+And there are many background which exist wherever you go-which still exist-some discrimination man and woman-about man and woman, or some discrimination about sexual activity.
 There are many reasons for it.

-But there is no reason why we should [1-3 words] a man from-a woman from man or [4-6 words].
-You know, that is, you know-when we-when we talk about the teaching from the reality, no discrimination, but when we talk about our practice, you know, there is some difference.
+But there is no reason why we should ... a man from-a woman from man or...
+When we talk about the teaching from the reality, no discrimination, but when we talk about our practice, there is some difference.
 It is actually easier for a man-for a single man to practice our way.
-It is easier, you know.
+It is easier.
 And it is much harder for couple to practice our way.
 That's all.
-We-we have, you know, more special rules.
+We have more special rules.
 Hai.

-Student I: On that same talk [?], you talk of change, and you- everywhere changes always.
+Student I: On that same talk, you talk of change, and you-everywhere changes always.
 And everything changes.
-But some things don't change because man can [8-12 words] everything else that changes.
+But some things don't change because man can ... everything else that changes.

-Suzuki-roshi: Yeah, that-"everything changes" is a kind of, you know, law.
-That is why Buddha is called, you know, the teacher of the teacher.
-He is teacher of everything-demon [?], even, you know.
-Even though you go to heaven, things [are] changing.
+Suzuki-roshi: Yeah, that-"everything changes" is a kind of law.
+That is why Buddha is called the teacher of the teacher.
+He is teacher of everything-demon, even.
+Even though you go to heaven, things are changing.

-Student I: I want to avoid the [1-2 words] I'm thinking of change and everything is still changing.
+Student I: I want to avoid the...
+I'm thinking of change and everything is still changing.
 And the way that I hear you is that there is change and there is everything else but change.
 But change does not change.

-Suzuki-rōshi: Change does not change, you know.
+Suzuki-rōshi: Change does not change.
 No, it doesn't [laughs].
-It is-it is not possible to deny the teaching [of] things changing.
+It is not possible to deny the teaching of things changing.
 This is not possible.